Voice User Interface and At-Home Learning

 Dr. Carter stated that VUI is gaining traction in education because it takes away barriers to learning, providing personalized learning experiences accessible at any time and place.
 In particular, Dr. Carter explained that Alexa can help implement 14 out of 16 components of Explicit Instruction, which is an effective teaching methodology proven to be effective at enhancing learning for students with and without disabilities.
 While working at home or independently in the classroom, learners may not have access to immediate teacher modeling or guidance.
 VUI-based instruction has the potential to provide learners with modeling, guidance, and other quality learning experiences.
 As Christine Parsons said, imagine the “pastabilities” of this technology to support at-home learning for both educators and students!

 Dr. Carter demonstrated the Alexa skill “Effective Feedback” while cooking a dish, “Noodles A La Carter.”
 The challenge he set for himself was to complete the dish in the amount of time needed to complete the skill (12 minutes and 45 seconds).
 Did Dr. Carter finish his dish in time?
 Watch the complete Cizzle to find out!
 The competition isn’t over yet!
-After you finish watching, you are invited to be a judge of the Cizzle by rating the chef in the areas of connection, preparation, and aesthetics at the bottom of this page: Cooking and Learning with Dr. Richard Allen Carter, Jr. More CIDDL Cizzles can be found on the CIDDL Events webpage.
+After you finish watching, you are invited to be a judge of the Cizzle by rating the chef in the areas of connection, preparation, and aesthetics at the bottom of this page.
+More CIDDL Cizzles can be found on the CIDDL Events webpage.
 Please visit our website for more resources about innovative use of technology in special education and related services personnel preparation programs.

 - Lo Mein Noodles